by Bruce Dunlavy

 The current Democratic Party is divided over traditional issues of the Left, such as increased social benefits and wealth inequality.
-Parties of the Left in such nations as Canada and the United Kingdom have been marked by similar internecine battles that have hampered their success in national politics.
+Parties of the Left in such nations as the United Kingdom and Canada have been marked by similar internecine battles that have hampered their success in national politics.

 Such matters divided the Liberal parties in both the aforementioned nations in the Twentieth Century, and their responses were different in practice and in result.
 The Liberal Party of the UK was torn by internal disagreements about the extent of government involvement in social and economic reforms.
 One faction was led by David Lloyd George, the last Liberal Prime Minister and the primary proponent of reform.
 Inside the party, they fought with the centrist group over not only social welfare reforms but also over foreign policy – particularly disengagement from empire-building and a de-emphasis on military spending.
 World War One and its ruinous aftermath broke the party apart.

 In the end, the left wing of the Liberals abandoned the party and combined with trades-unionist forces to make the Labour Party the second major political unit in the country (along with the Conservative Party).
 The centrists stuck around as a minor party, undergoing a series of coalitions with others and eventually joining another small party, the Social Democrats, to form the Liberal Democratic Party in 1988.
 Currently the “Lib Dems” hold just eleven of the 650 seats in the House of Commons, although they received about one-ninth of the popular vote.